tarek102/React-tutorial/README.md

 ## Built With

-- HTML
-- CSS
-- Javascript
 - React

 ## Getting Started

 To successfully utilize this project first of all you need to clone or download the repository.
-Next, open the index.html file to check the website’s main page.
-If you want to add or edit the files you can do that by simply opening the file folder in VS code.
+All the functions will be in component file, you can open each component and edit from it.

 ## prerequisites: